At the Emotional Health CBT Clinic, we take the time to

 certain cases, especially when complicating factors are present, grief can

+become prolonged or not easily surmountable without professional help.
 We are here to accompany you and provide the help that you

 need, so that you do not need to go through this alone.
 Cognitive behavioural